The Berwins' Approach

 When our clients receive a quote from us it will clearly state what assumptions have been made in the quote, these commonly include the following:

-• this is a standard transaction and that no unforeseen matters arise including for example (but not limited to) a defect in title which requires remedying prior to completion or the preparation of additional documents ancillary to the main transaction
+- this is a standard transaction and that no unforeseen matters arise including for example (but not limited to) a defect in title which requires remedying prior to completion or the preparation of additional documents connected to the main transaction

-• this is the assignment of an existing lease and is not the grant of a new lease
+- this is the transfer of an existing lease and is not the grant of a new lease

-• the transaction is concluded in a timely manner and no unforeseen complications arise
+- the transaction is concluded in a timely manner and no unexpected complications arise

 Issues can arise during a transaction which require additional work not originally contemplated at the start of the matter.
 For example, on the purchase of a property it may come to light that the title to the property is defective, this will either need resolving or insurance obtaining to cover that risk.
 A list of additional services that may be required can be found here, we will notify you of these requirements as soon as they arise.